capoony/PoolSNP/README.md

 to get more help on the different parameters, execute the shellscript without parameters

-## A typical command-line for a mpileup file with four samples looks like this:
+## A typical command-line for an mpileup file with four samples looks like this:

 ```bash
 bash PoolSNP.sh   \